oob-dock/oob-documentation/eng/integration-connector/schemas/readme.md

 ### 2024-12-03 - v4.4.0

-- Inclusion of the lastRetryRecurringPaymentIds field for POST paymentV3
+- Inclusion of the originalRecurringPaymentId field for POST paymentV3
 - Inclusion of Pix Automatic V2 in the automatic field of recurringConsent

 ### 2024-08-19 - v4.3.0